Kbrterz/Kbrterz/README.md

 - 👀 I’m interested in Project Management in Waterfall, Scrum and Agile Projects and use Power BI, SQL and PYHTON for Data visualization and Data Analytics
 - 💞️ I’m looking to collaborate on software projects
 - 📫 How to reach me terzioglukubra@yahoo.com
-- 😄 Pronouns: Project Manager, Risk Manager, Scrum Master, PowerBI enthusiast
+- Pronouns: Project Manager, Risk Manager, Scrum Master, Data Analyst and PowerBI enthusiast
 - ⚡ Fun fact: sharing knowledge
 - Also I am a beginner Data Analyst
 - Share my works and publish.